Setting up Pipelines via GitHub Machine Users

 Personal Access Token from theci-user

-’s GitHub account - Delete the Organization secret
+’s GitHub account. - Remove the

 ORG_REPO_ADMIN_TOKEN

-from the GitHub Organization
+Organization secret from the GitHub Organization.

-Enterprise customers:
+For Enterprise customers:

 - Remove the